tsuru/tsuru/docs/services/api.rst

 Unbind an app from a service instance
 =====================================

-This process begins when a Tsuru customer unbinds an app from an instance of your service via command line tool:
+This process begins when a tsuru customer unbinds an app from an instance of your service via command line tool:

 .. highlight:: bash